h2oai/h2o-2/h2o-docs/source/datascience/coxph.rst

 **iter max**

-  A positive integer denoting the maximum number of iterations to make during model training.
-The role this parameter plays in the stopping criteria of the model fitting algorithm is explained in the Cox Proportional Hazards Model Algorithm section below.
+  A positive integer defining the maximum number of iterations during model training.
+The role this parameter plays in the stopping criteria of the model-fitting algorithm is explained in the Cox Proportional Hazards Model Algorithm section below.

+""""""

 Cox Proportional Hazards Model Results
 --------------------------------------